ShuolBDe/simpleScroll/README.md

 Considering,

-	I only bind event with no trigger , u can customize your condition to trigger them like:
+	We only bind event with no trigger , u can customize your condition to trigger them like:

 	$(node).trigger("onScrollLeft");